enderpirate98/Cachyos-look-and-feel/README.md

 Reboot and select the theme in Appearance>Icons

+## Don't forget the Sddm theme!

+Go to Workspace>Startup and Shutdown>Login Screen and hit `Get New SDDM Themes...`

+A theme store should pop up and just search ``` Dexy-Color-SDDM ``` click install on the one made by L4K1

+And switch to it!

-With that installed your system should now look like CachyOS but we all know somthing is missing...
+With all that installed your system should now look like CachyOS but we all know somthing is missing...

 ## Fish shell configuration!